ertrzyiks/wercker-step-bitbucket-pr-approve/README.md

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 # Changelog

+## 0.0.4
+- fix exiting from step with error on exclude match

+## 0.0.3
+- add exclude option

 ## 0.0.2
 - initial version